autocorrectoff/go-async/README.md

-Exact the same thing as my into-the-future project/repo just in go using goroutines
+how to make batches of async calls using goroutines